metasong/iam-data/documents/Markdown Syntax_128.md

 Term 1

 : Definition 1
 with lazy continuation.

 Term 2 with *inline markup*

 :   Definition 2

-        { some code, part of Definition 2 }
+    { some code, part of Definition 2 }, start with >=4 spaces

-    Third paragraph of definition 2.
+  Third paragraph of definition 2, need to start with 2 spaces

 If you leave space before the definition (as in the example above), the text of the definition will be treated as a paragraph.
 In some output formats, this will mean greater spacing between term/definition pairs.
 For a more compact definition list, omit the space before the definition:

 _Compact style:_

 Term 1
 ~ Definition 1

 Term 2
   ~ Definition 2a